Menu

 Introduction

 Few names in the American firearms industry evoke the same sense of nostalgia and practical reliability as Harrington & Richardson (H&R).
-Founded in 1871, this legendary firearms manufacturer became synonymous with affordability, innovation, and rugged design.
+Founded in 1871, this firearms manufacturer became synonymous with affordability, innovation, and rugged design.
 Throughout its history, H&R produced some of the most widely used civilian and military firearms, carving out a lasting legacy in the world of budget-friendly, durable guns.

 Founding and Early Innovations